cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 [Screenshot of the entire code until this point](../assets/walkthroughs/unity/4_mesh_reading/end_of_getting_mesh.png)

-To test whether this code can successfully read a mesh, *pick either the graph generator or the raytracer tutorial to use for testing*.
+To see if we're successfully reading the mesh from the scene, *pick either the graph generator or the raytracer tutorial to use for testing*.
 Substitute `PlaneMeshInfo` everywhere the code from the previous tutorials use `Plane`.
 The code you take from the other sections should be added directly after the line containing `PlaneMeshInfo.RotateMesh()`.

 The lines you should copy for each tutorial are:

 - Lines 30 - 49 for the Graph Generator.
 - Lines 28 - 43 for the Raytracer.

 Make sure to copy over any other using declarations that the selected tutorial uses, since those are required for it to function.
-Once you've finished this, ***SAVE*** your script, minimize Visual Studio and switch to the Unity Editor.
+Once you've finished this, ***SAVE*** your script, minimize Visual Studio, and switch to the Unity Editor.

 ## Testing the Script